 After relaxing at the park, it’s time to explore the shopping district surrounding Shibuya station.
 It is known as the fashion center of Japan with a happening nightlife.

 If you cannot afford the high-end fashion at Harajuku, then visit the shopping Mecca of Tokyo, Ginza.
 You will find Tiffany & Co., Dior as well as Chanel, along with affordable departmental stores such as Wako, Matsuya, and Mitsukoshi here.

 Apart from shopping, you can visit the Imperial Palace and enjoy its gorgeous Japanese garden.
 Or visit the Tsukiji Fish Market that is said to be the world’s largest wholesale seafood market.

 If nightlife is what you crave then the best Tokyo district to visit is Roppongi.
 It has the best bars and nightclubs in Tokyo such as SuperDeluxe and Geronimo.

 This district has also earned a reputation for being a posh market for retail, leisure, and office spaces due to the recent mega-developments.

 If there is a secret nerd hiding within you then head straight to Akihabara.
-It is 'THE" destination for electronics and gadgets and every tech-savvy individual's dream come true.
-Apart from these electronic items, it is also the best place to find Japan’s otaku and anime culture.
+It is 'THE" destination for electronics and gadgets.
+It is also the best place to find Japan’s otaku and anime culture.

 You will also find a few erotic stores selling fantasy toys with men only floors.
-From gaming and gadgets, you will find everything that helps fuels your intimate fantasies at Akihabara.
+From gaming and gadgets, you will find everything that helps fuel your intimate fantasies at Akihabara.

 Harajuku, Shimokitazawa, Kenji, Odaiba, and many other such neighborhoods each have a unique identity.
-Big lights and big city is what Tokyo is about with essence from each district making it one of the most visited tourist destination.
+They make Tokyo a very popular tourist destination in Japan.